 FZ Divisional News

-Division FZ (family only) is now participating in Online Scheduling and E-mail Service, therefore, all Special Set Hearings (15/30 minutes) are to be scheduled online.
+Division FZ and Division IZ is now participating in Online Scheduling and E-mail Service, therefore, all Special Set Hearings (15/30 minutes) are to be scheduled online.

 Judge Ticktin will review all Motions, Memoranda of Law and legal authority prior to all UMC and Special Set Hearings.
-Accordingly, please email courtesy copies of materials for UMC and Special Set Hearings to the Court for review in advance of all hearings.
+Accordingly, please email courtesy copies of materials for UMC (CAD-DivisionUMCFZ-IZ@pbcgov.org) and Special Set Hearings (CAD-DivisionFZ@pbcgov.org or CAD-DivisionIZ@pbcgov.org) to the Court for review in advance of all hearings.

-Division FZ and Division IZ are currently setting trials in January 2018.
-Special Set hearing times are available in January 2018.
-Click on the Online Scheduling button page to see available dates and scheduled hearings in Division FZ only.
-Division IZ is not participating in Online Scheduling at the present time.
-Please contact the Court's judicial assistant for hearing time.
+Division FZ and Division IZ are currently setting trials in January 2019.
+Special Set hearing times are available in November 2018.
+Click on the Online Scheduling button page to see available dates and scheduled hearings in Division FZ and Division IZ.
+Division IZ is now participating in Online Scheduling for hearings thirty (30) minutes or less.

-All recorded documents (including final judgments) must provide a 3x3 space in the upper right hand corner.
+All recorded documents (including final judgments) must provide a 3x3 inch space in the top-right-hand corner.
 The Clerk of Court will no longer accept documents for recording without this space.
 Please see Rule 2.520, and MyPalmBeachClerk.com.
 You may also contact the Clerk of Court for further information as to the specific documents required.

 Local Rule 4